teryror/coca/README.md

 need proof you can't break the limit, or a graceful recovery path, which is good practice in memory-constrained environments anyway.

-Currently, seven main components are provided:
+Currently, eight main components are provided:

 - `Arena`, a bump-/stack-allocator, plus `Box<'a, T>` the corresponding smart pointer,
 - `Vec`, a bounded, growable array, generic over not only the element type, but also the underlying storage type ([as in this recent proposal][generic-vec]) and the index type (inspired by [`typed-index-collections`][ticollections]),
+- `String`, a UTF-8 encoded, growable string with constant capacity,
 - `BinaryHeap`, a priority queue implemented on top of `Vec`,
 - `Deque`, a double-ended queue implemented with a ring buffer,
 - the `pool` module, containing [`slotmap`-style][slotmap] object pools,